amaranth-unm/amaranth-unm.github.io/objex/notredame.md

 ---

 # Printing Details
 We wondered how well the 3D printer could handle an especially intricate model.
 We chose a STL file that captured the architectural ornamentation of Notre Dame de Paris to find out.
-3D printers sometimes accomplish a surprising amount of fine detail work.

 To increase our chances of success with this model, we chose to print in High Detail and reduced the print speed by 100 mm/s on most of the layer types.
 These settings allowed the printer to lay down the filament in a way that bridged overhangs and accomplished minute patterns.

 {% include figure.html
   class="right"
   width="20%"
   caption="Notre Dame model in 3D viewer"
-  image-url="images/notre-dame-3d-viewer-2.jpg"
+  image-path="images/notre-dame-3d-viewer-2.jpg"
 %}
 The team of 3D model creators named [MiniWorld3D](https://www.printables.com/@MiniWorld3D) created [this model](https://www.printables.com/model/274437-notre-dame-de-paris-france/files) of the Cathedral de Notre Dame in Paris.